dyno8426/dyno8426-cli/README.md

 npm install
 # Terminal Portfolio (Vite + CDN versions)

 A retro-style terminal portfolio UI built with React + TypeScript + Tailwind.
 This repository contains both a quick CDN preview and a full local development project powered by Vite.
+The site title is now "Adarsh Chauhan's DYNφTRON 2000".

 This README documents the project's components, how to run it, where the important source files live, and tips for customization.